Saturday, January 25, 2025

-WHY SHOULD "FANATICS" SUDDENLY ATTACK PEACEFUL CRAFTSPEOPLE AND SHOPKEEPERS?
+WHY SHOULD CHEERFUL CATHOLICS SUDDENLY ATTACK PEACEFUL PROTESTANT CRAFTSPEOPLE AND SHOPKEEPERS?

 • The narrow streets must have been as crowded and convivial as this open space, with shops selling wares through stands that gave directly onto them, processions, games, labor of all kinds and the Church part of daily life.